 Over 22 years with FINCA, Hatch served as president, and as chief of party for programs in El Salvador and Guatemala; he retired as FINCA’s director of research in 2006.
-Today, the organization he founded reaches over 1.6 million people in 21 countries with small loans, insurance, savings programs, and other services.
-Hatch continues as a FINCA board member, advisor, speaker, lecturer, and fundraiser.
+The organization he founded went on to serve millions of clients annually on five continents with small loans, insurance, savings programs and other services.
+Hatch continues as a FINCA board member, adviser, speaker, lecturer and fundraiser.
 He is continuing his research on the impact of Village Banking and is active in FINCA’s annual student symposium and research awards competition.

 Throughout his career, Hatch supported efforts to promote microcredit worldwide.
 Since founding FINCA in 1984, he has shared his Village Banking™ methodology with numerous nongovernmental organizations.
 As a result, today there are hundreds of Village Banking™ programs worldwide.
 Hatch is also co-founder of the Global Microcredit Summit.